-HCTM-100 Sanitation and Safety 36 hours lecture; 36 hours total
+HCTM-100 Sanitation and Safety

 This class provides students with the basic principles of food safety and sanitation as they apply to food service operations.
 Includes instruction on federal, state, and local sanitation regulations; personal hygiene; HACCP protocol; microbiology; preventing foodborne illnesses through flow of food systems; development and management of a comprehensive cleaning and sanitizing program; and basic concepts of workplace safety.
 Also includes training on responsible alcohol service.
 National Restaurant Association ServSafe Test will be given as a course assessment and certification may be received with a passing score.
 Cross-listed with HOSP-100.